honeycombio/helm-charts/charts/network-agent/README.md

 ### Using a values.yaml

-If you prefer to manage your helm charts by providing your own values.yaml, it is recommened to use an existing secret to avoid storing your Honeycomb API key as plain text.
+If you prefer to manage your helm charts by providing your own values.yaml, it is recommended to use an existing secret to avoid storing your Honeycomb API key as plain text.

 ```console
 export HONEYCOMB_API_KEY=YOUR_API_KEY